 The website also has some very useful sections for those who are new to mining.
 This section on mining rewards is particularly helpful as it contains a detailed explanation of how pay-outs are measured by each user's scoring hash rate.
 If you switch from Slush Pool to another, then try to return, your score will drop significantly.

 Pool fees stand at 2% which is a little higher than some of the other pools out there.
-Slush Pool has servers in the US, Europe, Singapore, Japan and China.
+Slush Pool has servers in the US, Canada, Europe, Singapore, Japan and China.

 The biggest mining pool in the world

 AntPool is currently the largest mining pool operating today, representing just over a quarter of hash power worldwide.
 It's owned and operated by Bitmain, a China-based firm which also manufactures the Antminer series of ASIC mining devices (you can check out our guide to the best ASIC devices here).